4-Week Online Course for Medical Coding and Billing 2026

 Certification Type Awarded: Certificate

-CareerStep’s Medical Billing and Coding course are designed to be completed in as little as four months of full-time study.
-Some of the largest names in the healthcare industry use CareerStep’s medical billing and coding training to train their employees.
-This course prepares you to be eligible to sit for the CPC and COC national certification exams and gain hands-on, real-world experience so you’re ready to begin working immediately once the course is completed.
+CareerStep's Medical Billing and Coding course is designed to be completed in as little as four months of full-time study.
+Some of the largest names in the healthcare industry use CareerStep's medical billing and coding training to train their employees.
+This course prepares you to be eligible to sit for the CPC and COC national certification exams and gain hands-on, real-world experience so you're ready to begin working immediately once the course is completed.

 Ashworth College